Marx Memorial Library

 The Marx Memorial Library in London, United Kingdom is a library, archive, educational, and community outreach charity focused on Marxist and wider socialist bodies of work.
-England and Wales charity number: 270309.

-Its collection comprises over 60,000 books, pamphlets, items, and newspapers on Marxism, socialism, and working class history.
-It is currently located in a Grade II listed building along Clerkenwell Green.

-Overview

-The library opened in 1933 at 37a Clerkenwell Green, formerly home to many radical organisations, and base of an important publishing operation.
-The building was built as the Welsh Charity School between 1737-8.
-The front elevation of the building was rebuilt between 1968 and 1969.
+The library opened in 1933, and is located at 37a Clerkenwell Green, formerly home to many radical organisations and base of an important publishing operation.
+The building, originally opened in 1738 as the Welsh Charity School, is Grade II listed.
+The library's collection comprises over 60,000 books, pamphlets, items, and newspapers on Marxism, socialism, and working class history.